Theoretical/Ignite/README.md

-Ignite is a League of Legends client emulator (aka pakcet bot) for patch <= 4.20
+Ignite is a League of Legends client emulator (aka packet bot) for patch <= 4.20